 If DIY Fails, Call a Plumber

-There are other problems that can occur with your toilet besides a tank that isn’t filling.
-Toilets rely on the interaction of numerous parts to function properly.
-If a toilet isn’t flushing properly, it could be a problem with its plumbing or with the parts that make it work.
+Toilets rely on the interaction of numerous parts to function properly – even when dealing with tankless toilet repair.
+If a toilet isn’t flushing properly (or a toilet won’t flush properly and not clogged), it could be a problem with its plumbing or with the parts that make it work.
 Sometimes a toilet will function even though it has malfunctioning components.
 Even though it’s tempting to ignore, a toilet’s parts should be replaced once they start to break.
 If left ignored, they could fail.
 Even if they don’t completely break, malfunctioning toilet parts waste water and increase your water utility bills.

-You can count on Benjamin Franklin Plumbing to effectively determine the source of your problem and perform effective repairs.
-We take to heart the words of our namesake, Benjamin Franklin, who famously said, “It takes many good deeds to build a good reputation, and only one bad one to lose it.”
+You can count on Benjamin Franklin Plumbing to effectively determine the source of your problem and perform effective bathroom flush repair.
+We take to heart the words of our namesake.
+Benjamin Franklin famously said, “It takes many good deeds to build a good reputation, and only one bad one to lose it.”
 We’ve built our company around bringing a higher level of excellence to every customer experience.
 Benjamin Franklin Plumbing and our licensed plumbers proudly offer an on-time guarantee and a 100 percent customer satisfaction guarantee to meet all your plumbing service needs.
-Because we’re locally owned and operated, our plumbers are familiar with the plumbing challenges you face.
-If there’s any delay in providing your service, we pay!

 Benjamin Franklin Plumbing answers your service calls 24 hours a day at 800-259-7705.
 Or go online to request an appointment.